 When a student is on campus, they are to follow the guidelines in the student guide in the college catalog (Students must be fully clothed (including shoes) before entering any classroom; See Student Code of Conduct).
+Students will be required to wear clinical scrubs to all classroom and lab activities.
 At the clinical facilities each student is to dress in program uniform with Northeast ID attached.
 T-shirts may be worn under scrub tops but can ONLY be White, Gray, or Black.
 Pants must be worn at waist level and under garments should not show.
 Good personal hygiene and clean uniforms, free of wrinkles, are mandatory.
 Hospital dress codes may supersede policy established by the school.